 What is the difference between buying atoy and an investment.
 When I was younger, I often regarded motorcycles as a type of toy.
 A thing men, predominantly, enjoyed riding off into the sunset to show off their manliness.
 That’s shows just how immature I was, unfortunately.
 Now that gas is €3.60 at most stations in the nation, I am taking a second look at this toy.However, my look is more at the scooters which get 60 mpg and go about 60 mph.

-The scooters I have in mind cost about1 thousand dollars and can easily be purchased with your coming tax rebate. (*hint*) The problem is, does this count as an investment or a toy?
+According to the adult electric scooter UK website I have in mind cost about 1 thousand pound and can easily be purchased with your coming tax rebate. (*hint*) The problem is, does this count as an investment or a toy?
 I mean, I am not the only one in my house.
 I do have to justify this to my husband.

 140 in gas etc…a week

 That’s a lot of money when my husband barely makes above 20k a year.
 I would wager to guess that is about athird of his annual pay.
 A third of his annual pay goes towards gas.I was reading online that someone said only 3.5% of a persons pay goes towards gas.
 I’m guessing most people don’t commute as far or they make ten times as much as my husband does.
 That’s a small loan payment.
 It could be even a mortgage payment.

 By contrast what would it cost to run the scooter 140 miles a day.
 It would cost €41.40 a week.